 The Registrar issues directives and information to candidates relative to their participation in commencement exercises.
-Diplomas approved too late for commencement and those of non-participants are mailed by the Registrar.
+Diplomas s are mailed by the Registrar.

 Students are to be allowed to participate in commencement exercises only if they are eligible to receive a degree upon successful completion of the courses in which they are currently enrolled.
 They are to be removed from the list if they do not meet these criteria.
 Students must have completed all coursework on the Plan of Study and the final examination scheduled in the semester in which a student wishes to be designated as a candidate to be eligible to participate in commencement ceremonies.